 Handling & Storage

 DAMPCOURSE CREAM is classified as a non-hazardous material according to the criteria of Worksafe Australia.
 However, as with all chemical products, good industrial hygiene procedures should be followed when using this product.
 The product should be stored in closed containers in a cool dry place away from any fire sources.
-The
+The product has a shelf life of 6 months in a sealed container stored between 0oC to 25oC.

 Packaging